-3.2.1 Appropriate Assessment
+3.2 Appropriate Assessment

-Appropriate Assessment (AA) Screening and Stage 2 AA are being undertaken alongside the Plan.
+Appropriate Assessment (AA) Screening and Stage 2 AA are being undertaken alongside the preparation of the Plan, including the Proposed Material Alterations.
 The requirement for AA is provided under the EU Habitats Directive (Directive 1992/43/EEC).

-The emerging conclusion of the AA is that the Plan will not affect the integrity of the European Sites, alone or in combination with other plans or projects.4
+The conclusion of the Stage 2 AA for the Draft Local Area Plan are in alignment with no adverse effects on the integrity of any result site European of as а the implementation of the LAP.